Does Freedom Work on Linux? Setup, Limits, and Key Features

 Can Freedom Block Linux Applications?

-No, Freedom on Linux only blocks websites through the Chrome browser extension.
+No. Freedom on Linux only blocks websites through the Chrome browser extension.
 It cannot block desktop applications.

 Is There a Different Price for Linux Users?